 This horse racetrack is located in Clara Zetkin park.
 The Leipziger Rennklub (Leipzig racing club) was founded here in 1863 and in its heyday held 30 race days per year.
 The Grandstand dates from the early days and was renovated in 2012.

 Entrance to the beautiful and very tranquil grounds is free.
 Main attraction is the inter-connected glasshouses where you wander through a tropical butterfly world, giant lotus pond, and impressive collection of cacti

 Roller coasters, water slides and assortment of usual entertainments.
 Kids will absolutely love Belantis, although there's enough going on for adults as well.
 Some nice green spaces to chill out.
 Food and drink is pricey

 World-famous artist studios and gallery centre in an old industrial complex out in Plagwitz.
 Long established artists from the New Leipzig School as well as up-and-coming.
 Hotel and restaurant facilities on-site

 The Battle of Nations monument (‘Völkerschlachtdenkmal’) is a mind-blowing edifice commemorating the 1813 Battle of the Nations.
 An epic battle that effectively ended Napoleon’s dominance over Europe.
 Entrance €8.00 although large part of the structure is free to enter

-Panoramic view of a Brazilian Amazon rain forest recreated in a 108 metre long 30 metre high arena.
+Various panoramic scenes recreated in a 108 metre long 30 metre high arena.
+Exhibits run for up to a year.
 Visitors use binoculars from an elevated viewing platform to see the incredible details.
 Ideal family trip